benjaminoakes/www.benjaminoakes.com/_posts/2019-07-10-Sumo-Logic-livetail-CLI.md

 livetail '_sourceCategory=production/haystack*' | grep 'needle'
 ```

-Exactly what I was hoping existed.
+Exactly what I was hoping would exist.
 I've put years into learning Unix text processing, so `grep` and `sed` are second nature.
 Why relearn everything?